jjenkov/pde-pdl-specification/pdl-specification.md

 Note: As PDL is designed for streaming of data - there is no "root" token or root "object" - like you would normally have in JSON or XML.

+### Null Values
+A PDL null token represents a null value.
+PDL null tokens use the _ character as type character and the ; character as end marker character.

+Between the _ and the ; characters you put the type character of the type you want the null to represent.
+In other words, PDL uses typed nulls.

+Here is an example PDL null token of the UTF-8 field type:

+    _";

+Here is an example PDL null token of the named token type:

+    _specialField;

+There are some PDL tokens (fields) it does not make sense to have null values for.
+These are:

+- Nulls
+- Comments
+- Keys
+- Metadata

 ### Comments